 MOC = 33

 Family - Convolvulaceae

-Stems - Vining, twining, twisting, herbaceous, glabrous to sparsely pubescent at the nodes, to 3m long, angled.
+Stems - Twining, twisting, scrambling on other vegetation, to 3 m, glabrous to sparsely pubescent at the nodes, angled.

 Leaves - Alternate, simple, petiolate.
 Petioles to 6 cm, glabrous to sparsely pubescent, with an adaxial groove.
 Blades 2-12 cm long, usually with a pair of short, downward-pointing or somewhat spreading basal lobes, broadly ovate to somewhat sagittate in outline, tapered to a sharply pointed tip, glabrous or inconspicuously short-hairy toward the base, the lobes triangular to narrowly triangular, cordate at the base, sharply pointed at the tip, the margins sometimes also with a few short teeth toward the base.

 Inflorescence - Axillary, loose clusters of 2-8 flowers on long peduncles.
 Peduncles to 9 cm, glabrous, angled, twisted.
 Pedicels to 1.5 cm, glabrous.
 Inflorescence divisions subtended by a pair of bracts, these 3 mm long, 1 mm broad, acuminate, glabrous.